equinor/segyio/README.md

 #### Users ####

-To build and install Segyio, perform the following actions in your console:
+To build and install segyio, perform the following actions in your console:

 ```
 git clone --recursive https://github.com/Statoil/segyio